Frequently Asked Questions

 How is it being hosted?

-Vector 35 is currently hosting it on Digital Ocean as a community service.
+Vector 35 and Hex-Rays jointly sponsor the hosting on Digital Ocean as a community service.

 Specifically, the infrastructure includes: